 - Patrick O’Connor, economist with the State of Oregon Employment Department

-Among the issues they will discuss are the community’s attitude toward business development, the impact of the arts community, the city’s role in the regional economy, the availability of housing and demand for city services such as recreation, transportation and public health.
+Among the issues they will discuss are how RAIN and the OSU Advantage program have affected business development, the city’s role in the regional economy, employment trends and the need for city services.

 The discussion will be moderated by Tom Nelson, Economic Development manager for the City of Corvallis.